 Studies show that good control of blood sugar levels decreases the risk of complications from diabetes.
 Patients with better control of blood sugar have reduced rates of diabetic eye disease, kidney disease, and nerve disease.
-It is important for patients to measure their measuring blood glucose levels.
+It is very important for patients to measure their blood glucose levels.

 Diabetes increases the risk of cardiovascular disease, stroke, and peripheral vascular disease.
 Small blood vessel (capillary) damage can affect the eyes, kidneys and nerves.

 - Blurred vision- If a person's blood glucose is very high, the lens within the eye can swell and temporarily cause blurred vision.
 This type of blurred vision will usually get better after the blood glucose level comes back to normal.

 - Cataract- Cataract is a clouding of the lens of the eye and can occur at a younger age in patients with diabetes.
-If the clouding is significant enough to blur vision it may require surgery.
+If the clouding is significant enough to blur vision, it may require surgery.